Agoric/documentation/main/ertp/ERTP-Introduction.md

 To receive assets in ERTP:
 1. Create a purse for the asset type you'll receive.
-2. Get access to the asset type you'll receive. **Note:** you do not need access to the type's mint, just the specific asset you'll receive.
+2. Get access to the asset type you'll receive. **Note:** You do not need access to the type's mint.
+The Issuer (which is widely shared) provides an empty purse for the asking.
 3. Receive the message with the payment and put the payment in your purse.

 ## Security properties

 ERTP purse objects have a `deposit` message which takes a payment object as its argument.
-It first checks that the payment object is genuine and the same asset type as the purse (after all, quatloos are a very unstable asset, so you don't want to swap your very stable simoleans for them).
+It first checks that the payment object is genuine and the same asset type as the purse (after all, quatloos are a very unstable asset, so we wouldn't want to let people deposit quatloos and get credit for simoleans.)

 If everything passes the checks, the asset moves from the payment to the purse.
 If there's a problem, it throws an error.